yeungadrian/MLOps/README.md

 ## Clunky aspects
 - MLflow: no official image containing psycopg2.
 Workaround of running `pip install psycopg2` prior to launching server.
 (Not enough benefits to create custom image).
 - postgreSQL: Setting up databases per application.
 Mounting init-db.sql to docker-entrypoint-initdb.d folder which is automatically run only if postgres volume is empty.

-## Troubleshooting
-- Insufficient resources
-    - Docker compose has been setup with minimum specs
-    - Potential to run into out of memory exceptions on different setups / with newer version.
-    - Remove deploy section under each service as a quick workaround